 Since 2017, EdSystems has sought out districts willing to implement College and Career Pathway Endorsements (CCPE) as defined in the Postsecondary and Workforce Readiness Act.
-Due to HB3296, which passed in 2022, the number of school districts implementing CCPE is increasing exponentially.
+Due to HB3296, which passed in 2022, the number of school districts implementing the endorsement framework is increasing exponentially.
 To support statewide scaling, the Illinois State Board of Education (ISBE) has drafted a set of administrative rules for implementing CCPE that will be open for public comment in subsequent board meetings.

 In October 2023, ISBE released the following information regarding CCPE earners: